-GameStop stock has plunged in 2022 and trades at a fraction of its 52-week highs.
-To make things worse, consumers have noticed that GameStop stores have been closing.
-Many skeptics want to know if GameStop is going out of business.
+GameStop stock plunged in 2022 and was trading at a fraction of its 52-week highs.
+To make things worse, consumers noticed that several GameStop stores have closed.
+Those two factors have led many skeptics to question whether GameStop is going out of business.

 It has been over a year since the meme stock mania gripped Wall Street.
 GameStop and AMC were the two favorite names among WallStreetBets members.
 For possibly the first time in history, retail traders almost scripted the demise of a multi-billion dollar Wall Street hedge fund.

 Could it be the end for GameStop?
 Is the company going out of business?
 Here's what we know.